GilbertEmodi/Kubernetes/README.md

 ## Verifying Deployment

-My extension for this project is to use the EKS console to verify the deployment.
+The final step is to use the EKS console to verify the deployment.
 I had to set up IAM access policies because I didn't have access to see the cluster's nodes by default.
 I set up access by running the "iamidentitymapping" command.

 Once I accessed my cluster's nodes, I discovered pods running inside each node.
 Pods are the smallest deployable unit and represent bundles of containers.
 Containers in a pod share networking and storage resources, making the app run efficiently.